 Digital Signage – Size, Aspect Ratio and Orientation

 TV screens have always come in different sizes from small 10” portable devices (and smaller) to huge home cinema systems.
-However, it is only been in the last few years since the advance of wide screen hat there has been a choice of aspect ratio.
+However, it is only been in the last few years since the advance of wide screen that there has been a choice of aspect ratio.
+Which gives you more choice for your digital signage screen!

 No longer are all TV screens in 4:3 ratios now there are numerous different aspects available for modern LCD TVs such as 16:9 which is fast becoming the most common.
 This has both positives and negatives when it comes to digital signage where LCD enclosures a are available that allow the use of both portrait and lanscape modes of viewing.